AguaClara/Textbook/Filtration/Filtration_Design.rst

 Headloss Requirements
 ======================
 One of the key parameters in design of a filter is the headloss through the system because it determines the required fluid velocity for backwash.
-The Karmen Kozeny Equation, an adaptation of the Hagen Pouseille equation (ref from elsewhere) describes the headloss through a clean bed during filtration.
+The Karmen Kozeny Equation, an adaptation of the Hagen-Pouseille equation (ref from elsewhere, not linked yet) describes the headloss through a clean bed during filtration.

 .. math::
   :label: karmen_kozeny_clean_bed